Louis Levitt, double bass

-Levitt currently teaches double bass Mason Gross School of Music at Rutgers University and he is also in demand as a guest soloist and lecturer.
+Levitt currently teaches double bass Mason Gross School of Music at Rutgers University and the Mostly Modern Festival, he is also in demand as a guest soloist and lecturer.
 He has recently performed and spoken at the Curtis Institute, New England Conservatory, Mannes School, the annual Chamber Music America conference, and the Association or Performers and Presenters national arts conference in New York City.

 Mr. Levitt has also recently served a principal double bassist of the Iris Chamber Orchestra in Memphis TN; the NOVUS Orchestra, NYC, NY; the Mostly Modern Festival Orchestra, Saratoga Springs NY; and Stereo Hideout Orchestra, Brooklyn NY.

 Levitt is in also in demand as a writer and been published by New Music USA and The 21CM Institute for Music Entrepreneurship at DePauw University.

 Inspired by the Phoenix Concert Series in NYC, and Mike Blocks Silkroad Global Musician’s Workshop, Mr. Levitt’s latest project is critically acclaimed record label, production company, and creative agency dubbed Bright & Shiny Things (brightshiny.ninja) He resides in NYC with his wife and two “spirited” children; Ian & Walker.